sematext/docs/docs/monitoring/index.md

   - [Embedded](spm-monitor-javaagent) (aka Javaagent-based, aka in-process)
   - [Standalone](spm-monitor-standalone)

-  The [API Reference](spm-api-reference) provides more detailed information on account and apps management as well as automation of certain tasks, such as creation of new Apps, definition of Alert Rules, etc.
+The [API Reference](spm-api-reference) provides more detailed information on account and apps management as well as automation of certain tasks, such as creation of new apps, definition of alert rules, etc.

-For all available integrations check [Integrations](../integration) and for general SPM information check [FAQ](spm-faq) page.
+These are available [Monitoring Integrations](../integration) and for general SPM Monitoring information check [FAQ](spm-faq) page.

 ###Creating Monitoring Apps

-To start using Sematext Monitoring go to <http://apps.sematext.com/>.

 The first step is to create an app.
 Go  to [monitoring view](https://apps.sematext.com/ui/monitoring), click on add new app button, select your integration and create monitoring app.